Kikai language: Classification

 The classification of Kikai is disputed.
 Some even dispute the existence of the Kikai cluster.

 The languages of the Amami Islands can be divided into the conservative northern group (Northern Amami Ōshima, Southern Amami Ōshima and Tokunoshima) and the innovative southern group (Okinoerabu and Yoron).
 The problem here is which Kikai belongs to.

 It has been noted that northern communities of Kikai are phonologically more conservative and show some similarity to Amami Ōshima and Tokunoshima while the rest of the island is closer to Southern Amami.
 For example, Northern Kikai retains seven vowels, /a/, /e/, /i/, /o/, /u/, /ɨ/ and /ɘ/ while South–Central Kikai only has five vowels. /k/ is palatalized into /t͡ɕ/ before /i/ in South–Central Kikai but not in Northern Kikai.

 For this reason, Nakamoto (1976) disassembled Kikai into two:

 By contrast, Karimata (2000) tentatively supported the Kikai cluster in consideration of other shared phonological features.
 Lawrence (2011) argued that lexical evidence supported the Kikai cluster although he refrained from determining its phylogenetic relationship with other Amami dialects.

 Pellard (2018) presented a drastically different classification.
 Based on the irregular sound change *kaja>gja for thatch, he grouped Tokunoshima, Okinoerabu, and Yoron into a clade, and treated Amami Ōshima, Kikai, and the resultant clade as the primary branches of Amami.

 Internal classification

 There are 33 local communities on Kikai Island.
 Despite being a small, flat island, Kikai shows considerable variations in lexicon, phonology and morphology.
 The languages on the island are mutually intelligible.
 The northern communities of Onotsu, Shitooke (and Sateku) are phonologically more conservative than the rest of the island.

 Folk terminology

-Iwakura Ichirō (1904–1943), a folklorist from Aden, stated that a language of Kikai Island was called //simajumita// in the language of Aden.
+Iwakura Ichirō (岩倉市郎, 1904–1943), a folklorist from the village of Aden (阿伝), stated that a language of Kikai Island was called //simajumita// in the language of Aden.